shivamsingh-ml/prod-rag-chatbot/README.md

 # 🧠 Production-ready RAG Chatbot

-Production-ready RAG Chatbot is a fully containerized, orchestrated application designed to bring Retrieval Augmented Generation (RAG) into production environments with ease.
-Built with Docker and Docker Compose, it seamlessly connects a FastAPI backend, Streamlit frontend, and Qdrant vector database into a modular microservice architecture.
-Users can upload PDF documents, query them via natural language, and receive context-rich answers powered by Hugging Face LLMs — all within a robust, scalable, and reproducible development environment.
+Production-ready RAG Chatbot is a fully containerized, orchestrated application designed to bring **Retrieval-Augmented Generation (RAG)** into production environments with ease.

 ---